Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: BRST quantization

 \subsubsection{Massless states}

 We begin with the massless spin-2 sector.
-For convenience, and without loss of generality \cite{Kugo1978-2}, we restrict ourselves to a Lorentz frame defined by motion along the $z$-axis as defined by
+For convenience, and without loss of generality, we restrict ourselves to a Lorentz frame defined by motion along the $z$-axis as defined by

-recalling that all (anti)commutators derived in this frame are also valid in general.
-With this in mind, we use the transverse oscillator equation (\ref{transhf}) to eliminate four of the ten components of $\osc{h}{f}_{\alpha\beta}$.
-Of the remaining six independent components, we can identify that the two operators
+recalling that all (anti)commutators derived in this frame are also valid in general \cite{Kugo1978-2}.
+In this basis, we may use the transverse oscillator equation (\ref{transhf}) to eliminate four of the ten components of $\osc{h}{f}_{\alpha\beta}$.
+From the remaining six independent components, we can identify that the two operators

 are BRST singlets using the transformation rules\footnote{It is more convenient to express the BRST transformations of operators in terms of their (anti)commutators with the BRST charge operator $\Chg$ as we have done here.
 These two pictures are related by $\delta X=\Com{i\Chg}{X}_\mp$ where $\mp$ stands for commutator or anti-commutator as appropriate.} (\ref{nlBRST1}, \ref{nlBRST2}) combined with the redefintions (\ref{htDef}) and decompositions (\ref{oscdecomp}).